 Formaldehyde is fairly ubiquitous, but not like it once was.
 This chemical is used as a cleaner and disinfectant as well as to preserve biological specimens (including bodies).
 It is often called formalin in commercial preparations.

 Many solutions are feasible; pure formaldehyde is gaseous.
 The formalin that arrives at medical facilities is often 30 percent to 50 percent formaldehyde (by weight) and 10 percent to 15 percent methanol.
 Formalin solutions are toxic to humans and animals.
 Fumes (formaldehyde is volatile) are particularly dangerous for workers.
 The fumes are a fire risk.
 The liquid solution is corrosive to skin.
 The EPA classifies it as a "probable carcinogen".

 OSHA has rules for people who work with formaldehyde and any waste solution with a formaldehyde concentration over 10 percent is a RCRA hazardous waste.

 Even more dilute formaldehyde solutions merit attention.
 Lab workers are often tempted to flush it down the drain.
-Don’t do that unless you have cleared it with the wastewater treatment authorities in you locale.
+Don’t do that unless you have cleared it with the wastewater treatment authorities in your area.